-The eighty-first UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, January 23, 2025.
+The eighty-fourth UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, March 6, 2025.

 Organizing committee: Pierre Barbillon (MIA-Paris), Julien Bect (L2S), Nicolas Bousquet (EDF R&D), Vincent Chabridon (EDF R&D), Amélie Fau (LMPS), Filippo Gatti (LMPS), Clément Gauchy (CEA), Bertrand Iooss (EDF R&D), Alexandre Janon (LMO), Sidonie Lefebvre (ONERA), Didier Lucor (LISN), Sébastien Petit (LNE), Emmanuel Vazquez (L2S), Xujia Zhu (L2S).